 Neck Pain Causes and Neck Aches

-For this reason alone it is wise to attempt all conservative measure of pain relief (such as chiropractic care) prior to more aggressive types of treatment like surgery or injections.
+For this reason alone it is wise to attempt all conservative measures of pain relief (such as chiropractic care) prior to more aggressive types of treatment like surgery or injections.

-For most patients, the source of back pain is bio-mechanical, meaning that the pain originates of the joints themselves or from the muscles and ligaments that move and support the joints.
+For most patients, the source of neck pain is bio-mechanical, meaning that the pain originates of the joints themselves or from the muscles and ligaments that move and support the joints.